BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 date: "2022-08-21T00:00:00.284Z"
 tags: ["math", "biomed"]
 cover: "./NMF.png"
-description: Non-negative matrix factorization (NMF) is the most fashionable method of matrix decomposition among productive, but mathematically illiterate biologists, much more popular than PCA due to its perceived simplicity.
+description: Non-negative matrix factorization (NMF) is the most fashionable method of matrix decomposition among productive, but mathematically illiterate biology students, much more popular than PCA due to its perceived simplicity.
 However, if you start digging deeper, it happens to have profound connections to a multitude of other techniques from linear algebra and matrix analysis.
 In this post I discuss those connections.
 ---

-In this post I will follow the general logic of [this paper](https://ranger.uta.edu/~chqding/papers/NMF-SDM2005.pdf), including the numeration of chapters.
-I will provide my own remarks, as I spent several months, working with the object, discussed in this post.
+I will be following the general logic of [this paper](https://ranger.uta.edu/~chqding/papers/NMF-SDM2005.pdf), including the numeration of chapters, in this post.
+I will provide my own remarks, as I spent several months, working with objects, discussed in this post.

 ## 1. Introduction to NMF and k-means